valentin-s1/Canton-Guessing-Game/README.md

 #### 1. Set-up and Initialization
 - Imports necessary modules and deines a cached data loader
-- Loades the Excel data into a DataFrame and extracts all unique cantons.
+- Loades the Excel data into a DataFrame and extracts all unique cantons
 - Initialize Leaderboard to track top scores
 - Initializes session variables:
   - Score and round tracking